Sister Bernice Kita

 In 2006, she joined three other Maryknoll Sisters on Guatemala’s southern coast who worked in the San Marcos Diocesan Women’s Pastoral Ministry.
 That year the Sisters in Guatemala accepeted an invitation to work in the parish of San Gaspar, Chajul in Quiché diocese.
 Chajul is at the end of the road in a mountainous area that received the brunt of the army’s military campaign against the guerrillas and the Mayan Indian population in the 1980’s.

 Sister Bernice returned to the Sisters Center in 1998 to join the Maryknoll Magazine staff again until 2005.

 In early 2008 Father Santos Perez, the pastor, began renovating the convent which had been abandoned for many years.
 In January of that year, Sister Bernice moved north to be closer to Chajul.
 She lived for a year with the Maryknoll Sisters Contemplative Community in Lemoa, Quiché.
 From there she spent a few days a week in Chajul, a three-hour drive from Lemoa, supervising the renovation and getting to know the people.
 In December she moved into the parish convent and began this new pastoral ministry, joining Father Santos, her former pastor ten years earlier in San Andrés Sajcabajá, Quiché.
-In the photo above, Sister Bernice is shown with women employed by the Chajul Coffee Producing Association as they sorted coffee beans for export.

 In her hometown of Philadelphia, on the 60th anniversary of her alma mater, St. Hubert Catholic High School for Girls, she was inducted into the school’s Hall of Fame, “reflecting 60 years of excellence as exhibited by outstanding alumnae like Sister Bernice.”